toothbrush/toothbrush.github.io/soapbox/2014-12-19-french-part2.md

 and a beer, and that no, one will not stop eating one's lunch at 4p.m., even if you consider that an affront to decency and/or normalcy.

-Other than that, the locals are a friendly bunch, and will perfectly happy try out your exotic concoctions -- don't let my raving put you off.
+Other than that, the locals are a friendly bunch, and will perfectly happily try out your exotic concoctions -- don't let my raving put you off.
 After having shouted a bit[^3] i already feel a lot better about things, so i'll now go for an apéro at exactly the condoned time.
 I definitely seem to